kleopatra999/mapzen-docs/metro-extracts/walkthrough.md

-# Extract OpenStreetMap data for display in QGIS
+# Walkthrough: Extract OpenStreetMap data for display in QGIS

 Metro Extracts are chunks of OpenStreetMap data clipped to the rectangular region surrounding a particular city or region of interest.